Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Modelling

 \subsubsection{sGRB Afterglow Model}

-Via the Blandford$-$Znajek mechanism \citep{blandford1977}, the remnant BH formed after a BH--NS merger would accrete from the surrounding remnant disk if the NS undergoes tidal disruption and could launch a pair of collimated relativistic jets possibly toward to the polar direction.
+{The remnant BH formed after a BH--NS merger would accrete from the surrounding remnant disk if the NS undergoes tidal disruption and launches a pair of collimated relativistic jets, possibly along the polar directions via the Blandford$-$Znajek mechanism \citep{blandford1977}}.
 The relativistic jets would collide with the surrounding interstellar medium to generate a luminous afterglow with emission ranging from radio to X-rays \citep{rees1992,meszaros1993,paczynski1993,meszaros1997,sari1998}. \cite{barbieri2019} noted that the kinetic energy of the jet generated after the BH--NS merger could be estimated as